jjnewman/CV/README.md

 </tbody>
 </table>

+### [PORTFOLIO TO BE ADDED]

 ### Technical: Pre-Makers Academy

 I taught myself the fundamentals of C#, WPF, SQL and VBA and used the knowledge at work to:
 - Create prototype applications.
 One particular application was the conversion of a complex series of Visio flowcharts into an investor classification engine.
 My manager was quite surprised by how quickly I built it and from then on used it as the benchmark speed for the development team.
-- Step through code with programmers to speed up the development of new regulatory systems and to iron-out bugs quickly during the UAT process.
+- Review code with programmers during the development of new regulatory systems and to iron-out bugs quickly during the UAT process.
-- Automate repetitive Excel processes using VBA.
+- Automate repetitive Excel processes using VBA - this saved the team a considerable number of man-hours.

 I also developed a credit scoring application using C# / WPF for my Masters degree dissertation.